InesDew/NOVA-Agros/README.md

 - The whole project is __PEP8 compliant__.
 - Also, The whole project is compliant with __Static Type Checking__.

+# Specification of Requirements
+- Pandas, ... !!!

 # Day 1
 After creating a  "Group_16" repository, we initialized the repository with a README.md file, a proper license, and a .gitignore for python.
 Ines, who created the repository gave the __Maintainer__ permissions to all of us.
 And we cloned the repository to our own laptops.